AndrewMichael2020/structuring-test/README.md

 - Per-URL artifact folders: `artifacts/<domain>/<timestamp>/` with the extracted article text, structured `accident_info.json`, and optionally OCR-enriched image metadata.
 - A canonical CSV: `artifacts/artifacts.csv` rebuilt from all on-disk JSON with stable headers and auto-added count columns.
+- A lightweight web app (React + Tailwind + Express) to browse reports with sanitized HTML rendering and basic metadata display (see `app/`).
 - A batching mode: Feed a list of URLs and get per-URL JSON artifacts in one pass, with minimal artifacts even when some pages are teaser-only.

 ## Quickstart